Speak Like Sparky

 Speak Like Sparky Resources

-Speak like Sparky was designed for students, just like you who are developing their public speaking skills.
-You'll see with a little preparation, practice, and positive experience, you can develop into a terrific speaker.
+Speak like Sparky was designed for students, just like you, who are developing their public speaking skills.
+You'll see with a little preparation, practice, and positivity, you can develop into a terrific speaker.

 Did you know that being nervous is a normal part of public speaking?